anandjayakumar/throttling_service_flask/README.md

 python app.py
 ```
 This will start the application from a webserver running at localhost:5000
 For demo purposes, a Redis server is running from an Amazon EC2 instance.

+Edit: The Amazon EC2 instance is down.

 To use local Redis server, this can be reconfigured from app.py

 ## Usage